tiagoplaton/aws-three-tiers-architecture/README.md

 ### Tier 2 — Application (Private)

 No public IP, no inbound route from the internet.
 The only way to reach this tier is through the internal ALB.
-Outbound traffic for updates and integrations goes through the NAT Gateway, keeping these servers invisible to the outside world.
+Outbound traffic for updates and integrations goes through each AZ's own NAT Gateway, so a failure in AZ-A doesn't affect outbound connectivity in AZ-B.

 ### Tier 3 — Data (Isolated)

 The data subnet has no internet route — inbound or outbound.
-RDS only accepts connections from the app servers' Security Group, on the exact database port.
-Any other access attempt is dropped before it arrives.
+Both application servers connect to a single RDS DNS endpoint provided by AWS.
+The RDS service handles routing internally and promotes the standby automatically on failover — the application never needs to change its connection string.

+A **DB Subnet Group** containing both isolated subnets is required to enable Multi-AZ on RDS.
+This tells AWS which subnets are eligible for placing the primary and standby instances.

 ---